1,642 sickened with Salmonella in the United Sates and Canada linked to Thomas Onions

-Illnesses started on dates ranging from June 19, 2020, to August 11, 2020.
-Ill people range in age from less than 1 to 102 years, with a median age of 40.
-Fifty-seven percent of ill people are female.
-Of 581 ill people with information available, 136 hospitalizations have been reported.
-No deaths have been reported.
+Illnesses started on dates ranging from June 19, 2020, to September 11, 2020.
+Ill people range in age from less than 1 to 102 years, with a median age of 41.
+Fifty-eight percent of ill people were female.
+Of 705 ill people with information available, 167 hospitalizations were reported.
+No deaths were reported.

-Individuals became sick between mid June and early August 2020.
-Seventy-one individuals have been hospitalized.
-Two individuals have died.
-Individuals who became ill are between 1 and 100 years of age.
-The majority of cases (55%) are female.
+Individuals became sick between mid-June and early August 2020.
+Seventy-nine individuals were hospitalized.
+Individuals who became ill were between 1 and 100 years of age.
+The majority of cases (54%) were female.

-Whole genome sequencing analysis shows that an outbreak of Salmonella Newport infections in Canada is related genetically to this outbreak in the United States.
-This means that people in both of these outbreaks are likely to share a common source of infection.
+Whole-genome sequencing analysis shows that an outbreak of Salmonella Newport infections in Canada was related genetically to this outbreak in the United States.
+This means that people in both of these outbreaks were likely to share a common source of infection.
+Their investigation identified red onions from Thomson International Inc. as the likely source of their outbreak.

 On August 5, 2020, the United States Department of Agriculture’s Food Safety and Inspection Service (USDA-FSIS) issued a public health alert for products made with recalled onions.
 Check the alert for product details.